dasec/DFMD-Algorithm-Scores/README.md

 ## Citation

-If you use this data or our work usefull, consider citing the following works:
+If you use this data or find our work usefull, consider citing the following papers:

 [1] **Conditional Face Image Manipulation Detection: Combining Algorithm and Human Examiner Decisions**